Skip to main content

 If you are using the desktop app, you will have local backups available for your knowledge bases on your computer.
 Again, these are taken once a day unless you don't start the desktop app that day.
 Both Synced and Local Knowledge Bases generate local backups.

-Local backups are stored on your computer's hard drive, in the backups subfolder of a folder which you can find at the Local Storage Location displayed in your Knowledge Base's settings (click on the name of your KB under the “Knowledge Base Settings” heading in settings to get here).
+Local backups are stored on your computer's hard drive, in the backups subfolder of a folder which you can find at the Local Storage Location displayed in your Knowledge Base's settings (click on the name of your KB under the “Knowledge Base” heading in settings to get here).

-If you've manually backed up your knowledge base recently (see Making a manual backup, below), you can also restore from that backup.
+If you've manually backed up your knowledge base recently (see Making a manual backup, further down), you can also restore from that backup.

 Restoring a backup